 Using milk paint is a fun way to distress a piece of furniture because you never know the end result.
 There are many types of milk paint on the market; Miss Mustard Seed, Old Fashion Milk Paint, Amy Howard, and Sweet Pickens.

 All pretty much work in the same manner by mixing the dry milk paint powder with water, painting the furniture, and watching the drying process as the milk paint begins to chip and distress in different areas on the furniture.
 This is the one method that is hard to control the amount of distressing.
-Sometimes it is too much or way too little and you may need to help it along with the other methods above.
+Sometimes it is too much or way too little and you may need to the distressing process with the other methods above.

 Sometimes you can even use a glaze to achieve a distressed look.
 How to glaze furniture is for another post and you can check out my “How to Glaze Furniture” online workshop for an in-depth, step-by-step process of glazing furniture.